apache/skywalking/docs/en/setup/envoy/als_setting.md

 Envoy [ALS(access log service)](https://www.envoyproxy.io/docs/envoy/latest/api-v2/service/accesslog/v2/als.proto) provides
 fully logs about RPC routed, including HTTP and TCP.

-**If solution initialized and first implemented by Sheng Wu, Hongtao Gao, Lizan Zhou at 17 May.
-2019, and presented on KubeCon China 2019.**
+**If solution initialized and first implemented by [Sheng Wu](https://github.com/wu-sheng), [Hongtao Gao](https://github.com/hanahmily), [Lizan Zhou](https://github.com/lizan) and [Dhi Aurrahman](https://github.com/dio) at 17 May.
+2019, and presented on [KubeCon China 2019](https://kccncosschn19eng.sched.com/event/NroB/observability-in-service-mesh-powered-by-envoy-and-apache-skywalking-sheng-wu-lizan-zhou-tetrate).**

 SkyWalking is the first open source project introducing this ALS based solution to the world.
 This provides a new way with very low payload to service mesh, but the same observability.